unproductive-labs/isekai-world-state/players/adb6ec9d/character.md

 - Distinctive red scarf as signature item
 - **Combat-oriented mindset**: Looking for fights and threats to engage
 - **Aggressive exploration style**: Approaches new world with weapon drawn
+- **WARNING STATUS**: Exhibiting meta-aggressive behavior toward the world's fundamental systems
+- **CONSEQUENCE PENDING**: The ancient forces that maintain reality may respond to such threats

 ## Relationships
 - **Dave the Merchant**: Just met (neutral encounter)